This character page is Spoilers Off, so please refrain from adding spoiler markup.

 Voiced by: Sachiko Kojima

-- Cool Old Lady: She is Hikaru's gramma, more relaxed than her strict husband, and wears a Homemade Sweater from Hell.
+- Cool Old Lady: She is Hikaru's grandma, more relaxed than her strict husband, and wears a Homemade Sweater from Hell.

 - Homemade Sweater from Hell: She wears a large pink sweater with a cat face on it.